Drizin/Harbin.DataAccess/src/Infrastructure.Database/README.md

 - Wrappers around IDbConnection, but which also implement IDbConnection so can be used as regular connections.
 - "Bare metal", does not try to "hide" ADO.NET or Dapper, so you can use the full power of Dapper, IDbTransactions, etc.
 - Easy to manage multiple database connections, either to different databases (e.g. distributed databases, microservices, heterogeneous databases) or to differentiate masters vs read-only replicas.
-- ReadOnlyConnection, ReadOnlyConnection<DB>, ReadWriteConnection, ReadWriteConnection<DB>.
+- ReadOnlyDbConnection, ReadOnlyDbConnection<DB>, ReadWriteDbConnection, ReadWriteDbConnection<DB>.
-- Those classes respectively can build ReadOnlyRepository<TEntity> or ReadWriteRepository<TEntity> which are Generic Repositories (Generic Repository Patter) for your Entities.
+- Those classes respectively can build ReadRepository<TEntity> or ReadWriteRepository<TEntity> which are Generic Repositories (Generic Repository Patter) for your Entities.
-- ReadOnlyRepository<TEntity> includes facades to Dapper Query Methods, and also facades to DapperQueryBuilder methods.
+- ReadRepository<TEntity> includes facades to Dapper Query Methods, and also facades to DapperQueryBuilder methods.
 - ReadWriteRepository<TEntity> includes facades to Dapper FastCRUD methods so you can easily get INSERT/UPDATE/DELETE as long as you decorate your entities with attributes like **[Key]** and **[DatabaseGenerated(DatabaseGeneratedOption.Identity)]** .
-- Repositories (ReadOnlyRepository / ReadWriteRepository) and Connections (ReadOnlyConnection / ReadWriteConnection) can be extended either through method extensions or through inheritance.
+- Repositories (ReadRepository / ReadWriteRepository) and Connections (ReadConnection / ReadWriteDbConnection) can be extended either through method extensions or through inheritance.
-- By keeping Queries on ReadOnlyRepository and DbCommands on ReadWriteRepository you're isolating your Queries and Commands (CQRS).
+- By keeping Queries on ReadRepository and DbCommands on ReadWriteRepository you're isolating your Queries and Commands (CQRS).
-- You can unit test your application even if it depends on ReadOnlyConnection, ReadWriteConnection, ReadOnlyRepository, ReadWriteRepository, etc. They all can be "faked" using inheritance or a mocking library.
+- You can unit test your application even if it depends on ReadConnection, ReadWriteDbConnection, ReadRepository, ReadWriteRepository, etc. They all can be "faked" using inheritance or a mocking library.

 ## Installation
 Just install nuget package **[Harbin.Infrastructure.Database](https://www.nuget.org/packages/Harbin.Infrastructure.Database/)**,